trifectatechfoundation/teach-rs/exercises/G/3-tweetnacl-bindgen/README.md

 ## Inspecting our bindings

-Now we're ready to write some nice rust wrappers around the generated bindings.

-In the generated `bindings.rs` file we find this definition for the `crypto_hash_sha512_tweet` function:
+In the generated `bindings.rs` file we find this signature for the `crypto_hash_sha512_tweet` C function from tweetNaCl:

 ```rust
 extern "C" {